 For a more detailed look into redeeming Emirates Skywards miles, check out AwardWallet's guide to the Skywards program.

-One of the two partner airlines that still has access to Emirates first class is the Qantas Frequent flyer program.
+The last long-standing partner airline that still has access to Emirates first class is the Qantas Frequent flyer program.
 As a last resort, you may be able to redeem Qantas Frequent Flyer miles for first class award space on Emirates.

 First off, here's how many Qantas Frequent Flyer miles you will need to book Emirates first class: